notmarek/KoboTolinoFindings/README.md

   - preloader can be optained from the update files (bl2.img)
   - you can also dump the preloader on device by using `dd if=/dev/mmcblk0boot0 of=/mnt/onboard/preloader.img`
   - Bootrom is available at `brom_8512.bin`
+  - even tho mtkclient and other tools say that SBC is disabled a modified preloader image doesn't boot and device is forced into brom DL mode

   ### Preloader (BL2)